 But it's very simple.
 It depends on what you're calling it.

-However, if you're talking about the "1900's", that can only mean one thing: the 100 years that begin with a "19", or 1900 to 1999.
+However, if you're talking about the "1900's", that can mean only one thing: the 100 years that begin with a "19", or 1900 to 1999.

 In the same way, the start of the new decade depends on which decade you're talking about.
 If you're talking about the 3rd decade of the 21st century, then that's very clearly 2001 to 2100.
 However, if you're talking about the 20's, then that means 2020 to 2029.